datasciblog/datasciblog.github.io/_posts/2020-02-19-tree-based-methods-02.md

     $$ D_b(x) = \lambda tree_1(x) + \lambda tree_2(x) + ... + \lambda tree_b(x)$$

-- The next tree tries to reconstruct the residuals of the target function $f(x)$ and the current model $D_t(x)$:
+- The next tree tries to reconstruct the residuals of the target $f(x)$ and the current prediction $D_b(x)$:

     $$ tree_{b+1}(x) \approx f(x) - D_b(x)$$

-- The final boosted model is:
+- The final boosted prediction is:
     $$ D_B(x) = \lambda tree_1(x) + \lambda tree_2(x) + ... + \lambda tree_B(x)$$

 Boosting has three tuning parameters:

 1. The number of trees $B$.
-Unlike bagging and random forests, boosting can overfit if B is too large, although this overfitting tends to occur slowly if at all.
+Unlike bagging and random forests, boosting can overfit if $B$ is too large, although this overfitting tends to occur slowly if at all.
 We use cross-validation to select $B$.

-2. The shrinkage parameter \lambda, a small positive number.
+2. The shrinkage parameter $\lambda$, a small positive number.
 This controls the rate at which boosting learns.
 Typical values are 0.01 or 0.001, and the right choice can depend on the problem.
-Very small \lambdaλ can require using a very large value of B in order to achieve good performance.
+Very small $\lambda$ can require using a very large value of $B$ in order to achieve good performance.

 3. The number $d$ of splits in each tree, which controls the complexity of the boosted ensemble.